Mashud05052001/assignment2/README.md

 npm run build
 ```

-- To run the everytime updating & transform also ts to js after every update you can run the code
+- To run using only node
 ```bash
 npm start
 ```